 (b) the Assignment System Point;

-(c) the class of the Assigned System Capacity;
+(c) the class of the System Capacity to be Assigned ;

+(d) the amount of System Capacity to be Assigned ;

-(d) the amount in respect of the class of Assigned System Capacity; and
+(e) the commencement date in the Assignment Period on which the System Capacity Assignment is to be effective in respect of System Capacity to be Assigned; and

-(e) the commencement date in the Assignment Period on which the System Capacity Assignment is to be effective in respect of the class of Assigned System Capacity; (f) where the System Capacity Assignment is for Registered Annual NTS Exit (Flat) Capacity, the Gas Year (or remaining part thereof) for which the Registered Annual NTS Exit (Flat) Capacity is held and, in such case, a separate System Capacity Assignment notice must be submitted in respect of each Gas Year.
+(f) where the System Capacity Assignment is for Registered Annual NTS Exit (Flat) Capacity, the Gas Year (or remaining part thereof) for which the Registered Annual NTS Exit (Flat) Capacity is held and, in such case, a separate System Capacity Assignment notice must be submitted in respect of each Gas Year.

 6.2.2 A proposed System Capacity Assignment must be notified to National Grid NTS by not later than the fifth Business Day prior to the first Day of the Assignment Period.